-SA Objectives Decision-Making Criteria SA Score Justification communities ; and facilities?
+SA Objectives Decision-Making Criteria SA Score Justification communities and facilities?
 Will it contribute to a quality built environment?
 The quality of the built environment will be protected by the application of Policy N1 Design in the Plan for Stafford Borough, which new housing development will need to comply with.
-4 To support the local rura and commun al economy Will it increase access to employment opportunities in, or accessible to rural areas?
+4 To support the needs of the local rural economy and communities Will it increase access to employment opportunities in, or accessible to rural areas?
 Will it contribute to the provision of affordable housing meets identified local need?
 0 Identification of the settlement boundary for Haughton will provide a clear indication of where new development will be acceptable.
 Inclusion of additional land for housing adjacent to the school will ensure that the existing services and facilities are supported and remain accessible in the surrounding rural area.
 Policy C2 Affordable Housing in the Plan for Stafford Borough requires 30% or more of developments of 12 dwellings or more to be affordable housing in Haughton.
 However, the additional housing within Haughton falls below the 12 home threshold, therefore there is no requirement for affordable housing.
 Overall, this policy is judged to have a negligible effect in relation to this SA objective.
-5 To reduce vue the effects of change such flooding, on wellbeing, the and the envi f climate as the risk of public ne economy Will it reduce the proportion of development within the floodplain?
+To reduce vulnerability to the effects of climate change such as the risk of flooding, on public wellbeing, the economy and the environment.
+Will it reduce the proportion of development within the floodplain?
 Will it minimise the risk of flooding from rivers and watercourses to people and property?
-Will it result in development that is able to withstand the effects of climate change?
-0 Identification of the settlement boundary for Haughton will provide a clear indication of where new development will be acceptable.
+Will it result in development that is able to withstand the effects of climate change? Ο Identification of the settlement boundary for Haughton will provide a clear indication of where new development will be acceptable.
 No part of the settlement boundary lies within the flood zones as identified by the Environment Agency, therefore there will be no effect on the proportion of the development within the floodplain.
 Policies N1 Design and N2 Climate Change in the Plan for Stafford Borough will help to ensure that new housing development is protected from and does not worsen the potential for flooding.
 Policy N2 Climate Change of the Plan for Stafford Borough sets out the requirements for reducing contributions to climate change through new development including BREEAM requirements and Zero Carbon Standards.
 Taking into account the policies contained within the Plan for Stafford Borough, the identification of the settlement boundary for Haughton itself will have no effect on this SA Objective.
-6 To ensure the has the opport decent and a home ortunity of a Will it contribute to the provision of affordable housing which meets identified local needs?
+6 To ensure that everyone has the opportunity of a decent and affordable home Will it contribute to the provision of affordable housing which meets identified local needs?
 Will it contribute to a mix of + Identification of the settlement boundary for Haughton will provide a clear indication of where new development will be acceptable.
 Inclusion of additional land for housing adjacent to the school will contribute to ensuring that everyone has the opportunity of a decent and affordable home.